The Office of Student Affairs

 Student Food Pantry

-The Student Food Pantry has locations at the following campuses: Pecan, Mid-Valley and Starr.
+The Student Food Pantry has locations at the following campuses: Pecan, Mid-Valley, Starr County, Technology and Health Science Professions.
 Services to current students extend beyond food donations.
 By connecting them with counselors as well as staff at the college, students can have potential access to a wide range of assistance that can enable them to succeed while attending school.
 Enrollment for the pantry is done through the Student Activities and Wellness Department.

 Office of Student Conduct